Properties

 - Angle precision - Number of digits in the angle value

 To access the properties for Annotations, click the third icon at the top of the Drawing properties panel.
-From there you are able to edit the font, text height, arrowhead length and type, and color of each annotation type in your drawing: You have the ability to supply defaults for all annotations at once, or Notes, Callouts, Datums, Geometric tolerances, Surface finish symbols, Weld symbols, Hole callouts, and Bend notes (for sheet metal) separately.
+From there you can edit the font, text height, arrowhead length and type, and color of each annotation type in your drawing: You have the ability to supply defaults for all annotations at once, or Notes, Callouts, Datums, Geometric tolerances, Surface finish symbols, Weld symbols, Hole callouts, and Bend notes (for sheet metal) separately.

 The properties for each drawing annotation entity are similar and explained below.
 Any properties specific to an annotation type are explained under that subheading, following this section.